This Fine Tuning session is all about agent productivity, and includes the following topics:

 Customer support is not an easy job.
 As an agent, you need to balance being effective and efficient while keeping the customer’s issue and overall experience in mind.

 This Fine Tuning session will help you optimize and measure your agent productivity while continuing to deliver the best customer experience.
-We'll give you with tips and best practices to improve your Zendesk instance and use reports to monitor your progress.
+We'll give you tips and best practices to improve your Zendesk instance and use reports to monitor your progress.
 Improvements that increase agent productivity translate to cost savings for your team, meaning your operational costs for your organization reduce also.

 Business rules, macros, and keyboard shortcuts